robinwalterfit/biome-standard/README.md

 Note however, that migrate will search for a typical `.eslintrc` file.
 It's not possible to provide multiple files as input.
-Fortunately, multiple calls to `biome migrate` will end up in merging the exisiting biome configuration with the new rules.
+Fortunately, multiple calls to `biome migrate` will end up in merging the existing biome configuration with the new rules.
 The next section will tell you what StandardJS configuration was used to generate this Biome configuration.